borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 With this configuration, borgmatic creates a Pushover event for your service whenever borgmatic fail, but only when any of the `create`, `prune`, `compact`, or `check` actions are run.
-Note that borgmatic does not contact Pushover when a backup starts or when it ends without error.
+Note that borgmatic does not contact Pushover when a backup starts or when it ends without error by default.

 You can configure Pushover to have custom parameters declared for borgmatic's `start`, `fail` and `finish` hooks states.